alexanderfurnas/VirtualWorkshop/index.md

 ## Mission
 The Junior Americanist Workshop Series aims to provide an alternative opportunity for junior scholars (ABD grad students, post docs, and pre-tenure faculty) who study American politics (behavior or institutions) to present and get feedback on their work and to network with other scholars with similar interests.
 While we focus on showcasing work from junior scholars, we welcome everyone (all ages/ranks/experience levels) to attend our events!

-## Spring 2025 Sign Up
+## Fall 2025 Sign Up
-Use this Google form to apply to present your work, volunteer as a discussant, and/or sign up for our email list for the Spring 2025 semester! [*Sign up here!*](https://forms.gle/2DnBmrHNWReqJC588)
+Use this Google form to apply to present your work, volunteer as a discussant, and/or sign up for our email list for the Fall 2025 semester! [*Sign up here!*](https://forms.gle/uBFz9xDwvG5zzdsq6)

 ## Format
 The workshop provides the opportunity for junior Americanist scholars to present their work and receive feedback.
 Our current research workshop format is 90 minutes per session featuring 2 papers, each of which is allotted 45 minutes.
 In each 45 minute block, authors present their paper for 20-25 minutes, discussants offer comments for 5-10 minutes, and the balance of the time is reserved for audience questions.